-Nalinee Sabaroche or Lindsay Read (in term time), Sarah Davies (Playscheme), or Uzma Hanif (After School Club).
-Find their photos of all staff on the way in.
+Pat English or Lindsay Read (in term time), Sarah Davies (Playscheme) You can see photos of all staff on the wall in the garden.

 If your concern is about a member of staff, or another student or volunteer, talk to Helen Currie or Assistant Headteacher, Lindsay Read.